ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 exception Failure of string
 ```

-* `Exit` terminates your program with a success status, which is 0 in Unices (they do error values)
+* `Exit` terminates your program with a success status, which is 0 in Unices
+  (where success is 0 and any other value is an error, that is, errors are
+  handled as special values, like mentionned in the first section)
-* `Not_found` should be raised when searching failed because there isn't anything satisfactory to be found
+* `Not_found` should be raised when searching failed because there isn't
+  anything satisfactory to be found
 * `Invalid_argument` should be raised when a parameter can't be accepted
 * `Failure` should be raised when a result can't be produced

-Functions are provided to raise `Invalid_argument` and `Failure` using a string parameter:
+Functions are provided to raise `Invalid_argument` and `Failure` using a string
+parameter:
 ```ocaml
 val invalid_arg : string -> 'a
 (** @raise Invalid_argument *)